Okera Platform Architecture Overview¶

 The external components in the architecture provide the major functionality of the platform, which is the data access and metadata management, as needed by clients such as interactive users to automated applications.

 Note how the above referred to services, such as the REST API, Planner, and Catalog services.
-For failover purposes and continuous availability of these services, it is common in practice to have each service running multiple times.
-This is explained in greater detail in the Cluster Administration documentation.
+For fail-over purposes and continuous availability of these services, it is common in practice to have each service running multiple times.
+This is explained in greater detail in the High Availability documentation.
 In short, you can use the provided administrative functionality to instruct the platform to add redundant instances of the services (expressed as multiple, stacked boxes in the diagram) so that in case of a node failure the system will continue to operate.

 The ODAS client libraries are used by many of the provided higher-level client integrations, including Hive, Presto, Spark, and others.
 This integration support is needed to hide Okera as much as possible behind common tools, with which users are already familiar.
 For example, enabling the Hive integration allows for existing Hive setups to switch from direct usage of underlying data sources to use ODAS instead.
 There is no need to alter any metadata at all.